-(1) Any potential or actual adoptive family or foster caregiver.
+(1) Any potential or approved adoptive family or foster caregiver.

 (2) Any employee of a PCSA, PCPA, or PNA.

-(3) Any employee of any other agency with responsibilities regarding the care or placement of a child in the temporary custody or permanent custody of the PCSA, PCPA and PNA, such as a guardian ad litem (GAL) or court appointed special advocate (CASA) volunteer.
+(3) Any employee of any other agency with responsibilities regarding the care or placement of a child in the temporary custody or permanent custody of the PCSA or PCPA, such as a guardian ad litem (GAL) or court appointed special advocate (CASA) volunteer.

 (1) A reduction in the size of an adoption subsidy which a family should receive based on the child's individual needs.

 (2) Unwarranted poor evaluations of an employee by his or her supervisor.